dimension-mismatch/dimension/README.md

 ### Pointers

 Although Dimension does not have pointers, passing a parameter to a function can serve the same purpose.
+Function argments are passed to functions as pointers, which means that calling a function can be used to create a reference to a piece of data.
+This forces the code to be memory safe, since all "pointers" (function parameters) only exist for the lifetime of the function body, and are destroyed when they go out of scope.

+Iterative operations on dynamic memory such as traversing trees or linked lists can be achived with recursion.
+The Dimension compiler will have tail call optimization so that the recursion does not slow down these kinds of processes.

+### Circular data

+This memory management strategy makes it impossible to create circular or self referential data.
+THis makes certain data structures such as the doubly linked list impossible to construct.
+I hope to come up with a workaround for this particular issue.